Fatigue on GLP-1: Quick Tips to Manage It

 Tiredness or Feeling Tired All the Time on Ozempic, Zepbound, Mounjaro, Wegovy

 This memo offers essential, short wisdom gathered from both social forums and scientific studies.
 If you're struggling with fatigue while on GLP-1 medications, you'll find practical tips here to help manage and reduce exhaustion, based on real-world experience and research.
-Always check with your doctor before making any changes to your treatment plan.

 Basic Strategies